GithinAntony/novora-address-lookup/readme.md

 # Address Coordinates Lookup

 This project provides a solution to retrieve and display coordinates (longitude and latitude) for an address using Google Maps and OpenStreetMap (OSM) APIs.
-The solution is implemented with jQuery and JavaScript as fronend , and a plain PHP with Object-Oriented Programming (OOP) principles as backend.
+The solution is implemented with jQuery and JavaScript as fronend and plain PHP with Object-Oriented Programming (OOP) principles as backend.

 ## Problem Statement